Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

 We prove:

-\begin{theorem} Let $n=2$, $3$, $4$, or $5$.
-Let $\Sigma=(\Sigma_p)$ be an acceptable collection of local specifications for degree $n$ extensions of $F$.
+\begin{theoremx} Let $F$ be a global number or function field of any characteristic.
+Let $n=2$, $3$, $4$, or $5$.
+Let $\Sigma=(\Sigma_\fP)$ be an acceptable collection of local specifications for degree-$n$ extensions of $F$.
 Let $S$ be a nonempty finite set of places of $F$ containing $M_\infty$.
-Let $N_{n,\Sigma,S}(F,X)$ denote the number of degree $n$ field extensions $L$ with local specifications in $\Sigma$, weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group~$S_n$, such that the norm of the relative $S$-discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field, and is equal to~$X$ if $F$ is a function field.
-Suppose the characteristic of $F$ is not $2$.
+Let $N_{n,\Sigma,S}(F,X)$ denote the number of degree-$n$ field extensions $L$ with local specifications in $\Sigma$, weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group~$S_n$, such that the norm of the relative $S$-discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field, and is equal to~$X$ if $F$ is a function field.
 Then

 where $\zeta_{F,S}(s)=\prod_{\fP\notin S}(1 - (N\fP)^{-s})^{-1}$ is the partial zeta function and the constant $c$ is $\frac12$ if $F$ is a number field and $\log q$ if $F$ is a function field, and where